lgjenqui/CSC495-DevOpsProject/status_report_2.md

 **Accomplishments:**

 Sam:
  - Created 4 Ansible playbooks to configure Kubernetes on a master, and 2 worker nodes that were hosted on DigitalOcean.
-I spend most of the week on this and after a lot of trouble shooting I wasn't able to ge the worker nodes to run and decided to do a different approach.
+I spend most of the week on this and after a lot of trouble shooting I wasn't able to get the worker nodes to run and decided to do a different approach.
 (Commit with some of the playbooks I made: https://github.ncsu.edu/CSC519-lgjenqui-jjohn6-sjstone3/CSC519-Project/commit/41edc8d8873c2028dcfeb80fc7a405b310b6799f)
  - Instead I decided to use Kubespray, which is an open source tool that uses Ansible to configure Kubernetes.
 I made a Dockerfile to configure the settings.
 Then, I made GitHub actions steps to build the Dockefile and run the Ansible playbook.
 I'm running into issues with the SSH token to run the Ansible playbooks.
 I plan to go to office hours next week to get assitance.

 Luke: